Battling addiction and ready for treatment?

 Barriers to Addiction Treatment for Couples

-Deciding to enter addiction treatment can be difficult when only one person is involved but could be even more challenging when a couple or family is involved.
+Deciding to enter addiction treatment can be difficult when only one person is involved, but it could be even more challenging when a couple or family is involved.

 Both partners must be willing to enter treatment and must also be open to the entire treatment process.